M17-Project/Module_17/README.md

 Basic OpenRTX support is already given, but the UI needs an overhaul for Module 17.

 ## Flashing
-To flash, hold the "Escape" button down while plugging in USB (or pressing the reset switch) to wait in DFU mode.
+To flash, hold the "Escape" (upper left) button down while plugging in USB (or pressing the reset switch) to wait in DFU mode.

 You can then follow standard [OpenRTX](https://github.com/OpenRTX/OpenRTX) flashing instructions for the "mod17" target if you have dfu-util